fixstars/amplify-benchmark/README.md

     num_samples: 2
 ```

 The benchmark job set file contains a list of benchmark jobs in YAML or JSON file format.
-The jobs consist of the number of runs, a list of problems to solve, and parameter values pass to the [Client class](https://amplify.fixstars.com/docs/client.html) to run.
-In the case of this job set, it consists of the following benchmark jobs:
+The jobs consist of the number of runs, a list of problems to solve, and parameter values passed to the [Client class](https://amplify.fixstars.com/docs/client.html) to run.
+For this job set, it consists of the following benchmark jobs:

 * target problem:
   * `TSPLIB`: `eil51` instance